 While borrowing from DevOps and Agile might work in the short term, it does not work over the long term.
 Companies or projects looking to step up their delivery processes need to look at things holistically and make some choices about how they want to engage in the market with their customers.

-DevOps and/or Agile can be purchased off the shelf and implemented
+Misconception 2: DevOps and/or Agile can be purchased with tools

 DevOps and/or Agile cannot be purchased.
 There is no singular tool set, workbook, or process that can be purchased and put in place to shortcut the adoption of these methodologies.
 Both of these methodologies are a fundamental transformation of delivery and need to be adopted fully in order to be effective.